Understand next-generation protection settings in Microsoft Defender for Business

 - Other preconfigured settings in Defender for Business

-- Defender for Business default settings and Microsoft Intune
+- How default settings in Defender for Business correspond to settings in Microsoft Intune

 Next-generation protection settings and options